-Within the ``job'', a custom interface to the measurement device is initialized and a Gaussian process regression based on \texttt{GPy}~\cite{GPysince2012} is invoked.
-Uncertainty sampling is applied in which the algorithm determines the next measurement as a function of chemical composition which is translated into spatial x/y coordinates of the physical materials library.
-The algorithm chooses the composition for which the model predictions has the highest uncertainty.
+Within the ``job'', a custom interface to the measurement device is initialized and Gaussian process regression based on \texttt{GPy}~\cite{GPysince2012} is invoked.
+Uncertainty sampling is then applied in which the algorithm determines the next measurement as a function of chemical composition which is translated into spatial x/y coordinates of the physical materials library.
+The algorithm chooses the composition for which the model prediction has the highest uncertainty.
 Five resistance measurements on the CSML are used to initialize the GPR.
-This initial choice is typically defined by user input but if prior data on a subset of the composition space exists, this can serve as a prior without user input.
-The job subsequently requests the next measurement on the CSML by evaluating the composition for which the GPR predicts the highest uncertainty in predicting the resistance.
+This initial choice can be defined through user input but any known correlations from the composition-property space can serve as a prior without explicit user input.
+A first example shows the use of an already existing dataset based on DFT calculations which correlates with the gradient of the resistance.
+A second example demonstrates the initialization using a dataset of composition-resistance correlations created with a word embedding-based model~\cite{Zhang2024}.
+The job subsequently requests the next measurement on the CSML by evaluating the composition for which the GPR predicts the highest uncertainty in predicting the target property resistance.
 It runs until a stopping criterion is reached and the acquired data is automatically stored using the data management solution provided by pyiron.
-Two possible stopping criteria can be envisioned: 1) maximum value of iterations (currently used); or 2) a threshold for the largest tolerable uncertainty.
+Stopping criteria are not trivial as discussed in~\cite{Thelen2023}.
+In our demonstrator we stop after a specified maximum number of iterations.

 From the perspective of pyiron, the only difference between a simulation ``job'' and a measurement ``job'' is the source of new data.
 The former source of data results from computational procedures and high-performance computing resources, the latter source of data is the output of a measurement device.
 Fig.~\ref{fig:pyiron_structure_exp_ext} schematically shows the described extension to pyiron and its seamless integration to the environment.